impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 			- [2] Maddock, Samuel, Alexandre Sablayrolles, and Pierre Stock.
 "Canife: Crafting canaries for empirical privacy measurement in federated learning." arXiv preprint arXiv:2210.02912 (2022).
 		- > W2/Q1:  What exactly  is IF-OPT?
 It doesn’t seem to be clearly defined in the experiments.
 			- IF-OPT is Influence-Optimized canaries: this is a baseline explained in detail in Appendix A. The approach involves using gradients of influence functions (aka, first-order derivatives of influence functions).
-			- To address your question, in our updated manuscript, we have expanded our existing short description of this baseline in Line 341 in the
+			- To address your question, in our updated manuscript, we have expanded our existing short description of this baseline in Line 341 in the paragraph titled "IF-Opt: First-Order Optimization of Influence Functions."
+		-
 -
 - ## Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries
 - ### Reviewer_VkF8